-Pass-Through Entities Required To Withhold Income Tax (Act 1982 of 2005)
+Pass-Through Entities Required To Withhold Income Tax (ACA 26-51-919)

-This act requires pass-through entities to withhold income tax on the applicable distributions to nonresidents that are attributable to income from sources within the state.
+Pass-through entities are required to withhold income tax on the applicable distributions to nonresident individuals that are attributable to income from sources within the state.
 A pass-through entity is a business entity (corporation treated as a Subchapter S corporation, a general partnership, limited partnership, limited liability partnership, limited liability company, or a trust) that is not taxed as a corporation for federal or Arkansas income tax purposes.
+Pass-through entities may not withhold income tax on corporations, trusts, other pass-through entities or other businesses who are partners.

-The pass-through entity is required to file an annual return in electronic format that shows the total amount of income distributed or credited to its nonresident members and the amount of tax withheld and remit the tax on behalf of the nonresident member no later than the 15th day of the 4th month following the end of the tax year.
+The pass-through entity is required to file an annual return in electronic format that shows the total amount of income distributed or credited to its nonresident individual members and the amount of tax withheld and remit the tax on behalf of the nonresident individual member no later than the 15th day of the 4th month following the end of the tax year.